yuqitanyq/tp/docs/DeveloperGuide.md

 #### Design considerations

 Initially, `Patron` and `Book` were designed in a way such that both classes contain references to each other.
-This design allows fast and direct access of certain information, such as all books borrowed and requested by a patron.
+This design allows fast and direct access to certain information, such as all books borrowed and requested by a patron.
 However, the initial design results in [cyclic reference](#glossary) among classes, which makes it impossible to store patron and book information in json format.
 For example, the patron json object needs to store a list of books it is referencing, which in turns store a list of patrons it is referencing, which in turn stores more patrons.

-Furthermore, the initial design results in the problem of cyclic update whenever data is modified.
+Furthermore, the initial design results in the problem of cyclic updates whenever data is modified.
 For example, when a patron's name is changed, the corresponding borrower's name of all books borrowed by that patron needs to be changed as well.
-Since `Book` is [immutable](#glossary), new `Book` objects are created to update the information, and as a result, all `Patron` objects referencing those old `Book` objects needs to be updated as well.
+Since `Book` is [immutable](#glossary), new `Book` objects are created to update the information, and as a result, all `Patron` objects referencing those old `Book` objects need to be updated as well.
 Since `Patron` is also immutable, the chain of never ending cyclic updates continues on.

-Due to the downsides of the initial design, a decision was made to have only one of `Book` or `Patron` depending on the other. `Book` was chosen to depend on `Patron` because the UI needs to display information of borrower and requesters together with the book.
+Due to the downsides of the initial design, a decision was made to have only one`Book` or `Patron` depending on the other. `Book` was chosen to depend on `Patron` because the UI needs to display information about borrowers and requesters together with the book.
 This design does not require the transversal of the whole `UniquePatronList` to identify the borrower and requesters of the book, since such information is stored in `Book` itself.
 However, transversal of the whole `BookList` is required to find all books related to a patron, or when updating a patron's information.
 Nevertheless, the amortized cost is much lower as such commands are performed less frequently than the amount of UI updates.

 ### Saving books and patrons to Json format

-The saving of books and patrons to json format is performed by the `Storage` component, which class diagram can be seen [above](#storage-component).The `JsonSerializableLibTask` stores both `JsonAdaptedPatron` and `JsonAdaptedBook`, which implementations will be discussed below.
+The saving of books and patrons to json format is performed by the `Storage` component, which class diagram can be seen [above](#storage-component).
+The `JsonSerializableLibTask` stores both `JsonAdaptedPatron` and `JsonAdaptedBook`, which implementations will be discussed below.

 <div style="page-break-after: always;"></div>